 Microsoft SharePoint is a collaboration tool allowing employees to create sites to share documents and information with colleagues, partners, and customers.
 There are storage limits that Microsoft applies for site collections and Office 365 Groups and this is up to 25 TB per site collection or group.
 Our solution allows you to expand these limits beyond these restrictions.

 E-mail is still the most common method of business communication today and predominately this is based on Microsoft Exchange.
 Our solution allows for Exchange archive/journal data to be stored in the cloud but still transparently available to users and administrators.

 Moving to the cloud makes sense if your existing IT infrastructure and systems need replacing or upgrading, unpredictable storage growth, your applications do not need sub-millisecond access, tired of increasing software and maintenance charges or require 24x7 global access.
 You will also save on real-estate, no more floor space for systems that require constant cooling and power.
 Reduce backup software and hardware licensing and support.

 Our solution uses Microsoft Azure Blob Storage to store your data in the cloud and it provides businesses with the following benefits:

 The Microsoft Azure Blob Storage allows you to store data on pools of storage that meet your corporate compliance requirements allowing you to choose the storage tier that best fits the data requirement i.e. archive data resides on cool storage, frequently accessed data on a hot tier.

 Wouldn’t it be great if you could simply move your data from your on-premise systems to the cloud?
 This data would be moved, indexed, catalogued and searchable the same as if your IT systems were still in-house but now it all resides in the cloud, organised, accessible and secure.

-If you would like to learn more about the benefits in using Microsoft Azure Blob Storage please call us on 01256 331614 or email email@example.com for more information.
+If you would like to know more about the Microsoft Azure Blob solutions we provide please complete the form below or call us on 01256 331614.